 Immediately, International Relief Teams shipped 625 disaster health kits to on-site partners providing support and temporary shelter for evacuees.
 Next, we purchased nearly $100,000 in ready-to-eat meals (9,216 meals) and delivered them to evacuation centers in hard-hit coastal communities.
 In addition, we sent five semi tractor-trailers filled with more than 21,000 gallons of bleach to help clean and sanitize homes and prevent the spread of disease, illness, and mold.

-IRT has more than 29 years of experience in assisting victims of disasters, both nationally and internationally.
-During its history, IRT has delivered more than $343 million in humanitarian aid to those in desperate need.
+IRT has 30 years of experience in assisting victims of disasters, both nationally and internationally.
+During its history, IRT has delivered more than $378 million in humanitarian aid to those in desperate need.
 IRT provided aid following Superstorm Sandy in New Jersey from 2012-2016, following Hurricane Katrina in Mississippi from 2005-2011, and is continuing to send construction volunteer teams to Louisiana to repair homes following the 2016 floods.